maelvls/clockidup/index.md

 - [.6] prod/cert-manager: cert-manager internal meeting
 - [.4] prod/cert-manager: cert-manager-dev biweekly meeting
 ```

+You can use the `--billable` flag if you only want to see the Clockify entries
+that have the `billable: true` property.

 <div style="text-align: right"><a href="https://github.com/maelvls/clockidup/edit/gh-pages/index.md">🐓 Edit this page</a></div>